Tarrare, an 18th-century French showman, could eat enough to feed 15 people and swallow cats whole — but his stomach was never satisfied.

 There must have been a few of his comrades who just wanted to get rid of him.
 Tarrare, after all, not only burned through the army’s rations but also stunk so horribly that a visible vapor rose out of his body like real-life cartoon stink lines.

-But for two military surgeons, Dr. Courville and Baron Percy, Tarrare was too fascinating to let go.
+And for two military surgeons, Dr. Courville and Baron Percy, Tarrare was too fascinating to ignore.
 Who was this strange man, they wanted to know, who could have a wheelbarrow of food poured down his throat and still stay hungry?

 Who was Tarrare?